Fereydoun Farrokhzad: Early life and career

 Fereydoun Farrokhzad was born in Tehran, to career military officer Colonel Mohammad Bagher Farrokhzad (originally from Tafresh) and his wife Touran Vaziri-Tabar.
 He was the fourth of seven children (Pooran, Amir (Masoud), Forugh, Fereydoun, Gloria, Mehrdad, and Mehran).
-After graduating from high school he went to Germany and Austria for his post-secondary education.
+After graduating high school he moved to Germany and Austria for his post-secondary education.
 He received his doctorate in political science from Munich University.

 At a young age Fereydoun had a passion for poetry and for singing.
 He turned that passion to reality in 1962 when he started writing poems in German which were published in two German newspapers.
 In 1964 he published his collection of poems called "Fasleh Deegar" (Another Season).
 His book was critically acclaimed and was honored by many German poets.
 Five months after the release of "Fasleh Deegar", Fereydoun Farrokhzad received the Poetry Award of Berlin.
 For a couple of years Farrokhzad was a member of the Munich Academy of Poetry.
 In 1966 he found his way to the Television and Radio of Munich.
 On Radio he had a comedy and music program which played middle eastern music including music from Iran.
 On TV he created and produced a show called "Khiyaban-haye Alp" (Alpine Roads).
 In 1967 he returned to Iran and performed on successful radio and TV shows.
 His most successful TV show was "Mikhakeh Noghrei" (Silver Carnation), and his radio show which aired every other Friday mornings called "Jom'eh Bazzar" (Friday Bazaar).
 The TV show was watched by millions of Iranians.
 On the show Farrokhzad introduced and discovered a number of Iranian artists including Sattar, Shohreh, Shahram Solati, Ebi, Morteza, Rouhi Savoji, Hamid Shabkhiz, Leila Forouhar, Saeed Mohammadi, and various others.
 After the 1979 revolution, Farrokhzad was imprisoned, then released.
-He escaped the country and settled in the country of his youth college years, Germany.
+He escaped the country and settled in Germany.

 Politics and activism

 Political views

-According to Voice of America, Farrokhzad was known by his fans as an "educated patriot" who frequently criticized the Islamic Republic and its leaders and who was present during many demonstrations against the clerical government.
+According to Voice of America, Farrokhzad was known by his fans as an "educated patriot" who frequently criticised the Islamic Republic and its leaders and who was present during many demonstrations against the clerical government.

 Farrokhzad produced a weekly radio show for the "Voice of the Flag of Freedom Organization of Iran," the radio station of the Organization of Kaviyani Banner, an "organization of exiled supporters of the Iranian monarchy."
 Farrokhzad also acted in a film, I Love Vienna, which was considered by some Iranian authorities as anti-Islamic.